ForoughPassyar/Layoffs/README.md

 ORDER BY funds_raised_millions DESC;

 -- So here Alex did a different analysis than I did, since his functions weren't effective in my analysis.
--- So I am not getting necessarily the same results that he got
+-- So I am not getting necessarily the same results that he got.

--- companies with the largest layoffs
+-- companies with the largest layoffs.

 SELECT company, total_laid_off
 FROM new_schema.layoffs_staging